 There’s always a chance of getting stranded somewhere, but it’s much more dangerous to get stranded during the winter.
 That means you need to stock up, just in case.
 Water and some food are necessities, no matter what weather you’re in.
 A basic roadside kit with emergency flares, a first-aid kit and flashlights are also a good idea year-round.

 In the winter, your emergency gear must include ways to stay warm.
 If your car breaks down and you have to wait, you’ll get cold quickly.
-Make sure you have blankets, extra gloves and socks packed away as well.
+Make sure you have blankets, extra gloves and socks and maybe even a pair of spare thermal underwear packed away as well.
 High-calorie snacks like granola bars can keep kids full for hours without taking up a lot of space or going bad quickly.

 You also need to prep your car itself.
 That means making sure fluids are topped off — including antifreeze — all your lights work and your tires have traction for driving in snow and ice.
 If you need to, get winter tires and stuff a bag of kitty litter in the back.
 If you get stuck in the snow, the kitty litter may be able to give you enough traction to get back on the road.